Could I Have ADHD? Or Am I Just Lazy?

 For some people, these patterns are part of ADHD.

-For others, they might be linked to anxiety, burnout, or other things going on.
+For others, they might be linked to anxiety, burnout, overwhelm or something else going on underneath.

 This isn’t about diagnosing yourself.